panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `colorsHexMap` is iterable.
 You can use it anywhere an iterable is accepted: `for()` loops, spread operator `[...map]`.

-The map provides additional methods that return an iterable: `map.keys()` to iterate over keys and `map.values()` over values.
+Moreover, `map.keys()` returns an iterator over keys and `map.values()` over values.

 ## 4. Map's size

-Another issue with the plain object is that you cannot easily determine the number of properties that it holds:
+You cannot easily determine the number of properties in a plain object.

+One workaround is to use a helper function like `Object.keys()`:

 ```javascript
 const exams = {